lab-robotica/classroom_camera_calibration/README.md

 | IMAGE_EXTENSIONS     | str  | Image extension      | png                |
 | MODEL_NAME           | str  | Model of the camera  | logitech-model-100 |

+To see the calibration of some of the tests made, look into [cameras-configuration](cameras-configuration.csv)

 Then you need *chessboard pictures* in order to calibrate the camera.
 You need a chessboard with a known *mxn* grid (where **m** is even and **n** is odd).

 Then you need to take **at least 14 images** with the following requirements:

-**For taking the chessboard dimensions, count the squares in a border, and substract 1**
+**For taking the chessboard dimensions, count the squares in a border, and subtract 1**

 - The must be taken with a **static camera** (the camera is fixed and the chessboard is the only thing that moves)
 - The images must display the chessboard in different positions, rotations, and small perspective changes (skewed)